UniStuttgart-VISUS/megamol/docs/devguide/devguide.md

 ## Create new Plugin

 ### Add own plugin using the template

 1. Copy the template folder `plugins/doc_template`.
-2. Rename the copied folder to the intended plugin name (style guide: all lower case, no space!).
+2. Rename the copied folder to the intended plugin name (style guide: only lower case letters, numbers, and underscore).
 3. Rename the `src/MegaMolPlugin.cpp` to your plugin name (file name can be arbitrary).
 Within the file change the following:
     1. Use a unique namespace `megamol::pluginname`. (style guide: same as folder name)
-    2. Change the name and description parameters of the constructor.
+    2. Change the plugin name and description in the parameters of the constructor.
     3. The class name can be changed to any name, but it must be set accordingly in the `REGISTERPLUGIN()` macro.
 4. Open the `CMakeLists.txt` file and to the following changes:
     1. Set the name of the target at the beginning of `megamol_plugin()`. (style guide: same as folder name)
-    2. List the target of plugin names the new plugin depends on after `DEPENDS_PLUGINS`[*].
+    2. List the targets of other plugin dependencies after `DEPENDS_PLUGINS`[*].
-    3. List the external names the new plugin depends on after `DEPENDS_EXTERNALS`[*].
+    3. List the targets of external dependencies after `DEPENDS_EXTERNALS`[*].
 Do not define new externals within the plugin CMake!
 Use the global externals file.
     4. If additional custom CMake settings are required they can be done within `if (megamolplugin_PLUGIN_ENABLED)`.
-The plugin name is regular CMake target variable which can be used to do things with.
+The variable defined t the beginning of `megamol_plugin()` is a regular CMake target that can be used.
 5. Add libraries/dependencies to `CMakeLists.txt` (optional, see [external dependencies](#external-dependencies)).
 6. Implement the content of your plugin.
-    1. The private implementation should be in the `plugindir/src`folder.
-Source files are added autoamtically.
+    1. The private implementation should be in the `<pluginname>/src` directory.
+Source files are added automatically within CMake.
-    2. If the plugin has a public interface, add the headers in the `plugindir/include` folder (set visibility of dependencies accordingly[*]).
+    2. If the plugin has a public interface, add the headers in the `<pluginname>/include` directory (set visibility of dependencies accordingly, see [*]).
-    3. If the plugin uses shaders, add them into the `plugindir/shaders/pluginname` folder (see shader guide for more details).
+    3. If the plugin uses shaders, add them into the `<pluginname>/shaders/<pluginname>` directory (see shader guide for more details).
-    4. If the plugin uses resources, add them into `plugindir/resources`.
+    4. If the plugin uses resources, add them to `<pluginname>/resources`.
 7. Write a `README.md` for your plugin (mandatory).

-[*] You can prefix the plugins with the keywords `PUBLIC`, `PRIVATE` or `INTERFACE` the same way `target_link_libraries()` works.
+[*] You can prefix the dependency targets with the keywords `PUBLIC`, `PRIVATE`, or `INTERFACE` the same way `target_link_libraries()` works.
 Defaults to `PRIVATE` if nothing is set.

 <!-- ###################################################################### -->
 -----